Penrith Australian Football Club: 2009–2020: Restructure of Sydney Football, The Ramettes & Period of Sustained Success & Competitiveness

 The momentum from the previous season continued into 2011.
 Both Senior and Reserve Grades finished Minor Premiers at the end of the home & away season, both sides going through to the Grand Final.
-Reserve Grade weren't able to secure a premiership, going down to Moorebank Sports, however Senior Grade won the club's first senior flag in 20 years, defeating Balmain by 35 points.
+Reserve Grade were not able to secure a premiership, going down to Moorebank Sports, however Senior Grade won the club's first senior flag in 20 years, defeating Balmain by 35 points.
 The Under 18s were promoted to the top level Premier Cup competition and performed creditably, without luck on occasions.
 The Phelan Medal night again brought success, with Rams players Dale Chivas and David Bradley sharing the Sanders Medal and Jason Bradley winning the Division 4 goalkicking award.